 The Buchanan family has also been active in their church, Pleasant Hill Presbyterian.
-Bill has known his pastor for 40 years, going back to his Young Life days, when Bill was a high school member and the pastor was a Young Life leader.
+Bill has known his pastors for 40+ years, going back to his Young Life days, when Bill was a high school member and the pastor was a Young Life leader.
 While in college and for a couple of years after college, Bill served as a Young Life leader prior to attending graduate school in psychology.
 He served on the work crew one summer and was a Honda Wrangler another summer at Windy Gap, the Young Life camp in North Carolina.
 The family has recently been attending North Point Community Church.

 Below are downloadable copies of Dr. Buchanan's full vita, one-page vita and graduate curriculum: